 Field of Interest Fund – You direct funding to specific causes (the environment, youth programs, the arts) or geographical areas (a town or county) that you feel strongly about, yet it does not restrict grants to any one particular organization.
 Field of Interest Funds support issues or areas that are important to you in perpetuity.

-Designated Fund - You support one or more particular charitable organization or institution in perpetuity.
-A Designated Fund may help a single theatre, a food bank, a school, etc., during your life and after your death.
+Designated Fund – You support one or more particular charitable organization or institution in perpetuity.
+A Designated Fund may help a single theatre, a food bank or a school, for example, during your life and after your death.
 If a beneficiary organization ceases to exist, loses its tax exempt status or changes its mission, the Foundation redirects support to a similar organization to honor your original intent.

 Scholarship Fund – You establish an educational scholarship for a specific interest.
 Scholarships can support any level of education, and may be directed toward students who are graduates of a particular grade or high school, students planning to attend a particular secondary or post-secondary school, students in a particular field, or students from a certain geographical area, etc.

 Supporting Organization – A Supporting Organization is a separate and distinct legal and grantmaking entity that is in direct affiliation with the Foundation.
 It maintains its own board of trustees, which has decision-making authority relevant to grant recipients and other matters.
 A Supporting Organization’s alliance with the Foundation reduces administrative, investment and regulatory burdens.